The Nighttime Routine I Swear By For My Best Sleep Ever

 While I follow an "electronic shutdown" routine with my phone, I don't apply that same rule to television.
 We watch a program every night and I've found it a great way to relax and de-stress in bed.

-If I'm not feeling rested enough for bed after watching TV, I'll take another capsule of magnesium+ to help put me to sleep.
+If I'm not feeling rested enough for bed after watching TV, I'll take another capsule of sleep support+ to help put me to sleep.

 While sleep may feel harder to come by during these stressful times, I can't emphasize enough how crucial it is to get some rest.
 After struggling with it for so long, establishing good sleep hygiene been a priority in my own life.
 I hope that this routine can help you get more peaceful sleep, too.